ChristophePhillips/CurriculumVitae/myCV.md

 - [“Pattern Recognition for Neuroimaging”](https://cyclotronresearchcentre.github.io/OHBM2020_ML4NI/) one-day Educational Course, annual Organization for Human Brain Mapping meetings, 2014-2018 & 2020.

 ## Students and postdocs supervision
-(as main supervisor, otherwise stated)
+as main supervisor, otherwise stated

 ### Master in engineering
 - Thesis project in engineering, 17 in total since 2005;
 - Lab internship supervision at the CRC, 2 MSc in engineering students from Polytech Nantes (Frances)

 ### PhD thesis in applied sciences and biomedical science
-17 in total, 11 completed and 5 on-going since 2008:
+17 in total, 12 completed and 5 on-going since 2008:
 - Y. Leclercq, “Development of an EEG-based brain-computer-interface working in a MRI scanner”, 2008-2010 (interupted), unfinished thesis;
 - A. Collard, [“Geometric algorithms for the processing of DTI and their use in tractography and large scale genetic association study.”](http://hdl.handle.net/2268/156140) 2009-2013, co-sup. with Prof. R. Sepulchre;
 - J. Schrouff, [“Pattern Recognition in NeuroImaging: What can machine learning classifiers bring to the analysis of functional brain imaging?”](http://hdl.handle.net/2268/141001) 2009-2013;